Itchen Ferry (village): History

 A memorial to Richard Parker of Itchen Ferry village can be seen in the graveyard of Jesus Chapel on Peartree Green.
 The desperate situation that led to his death in 1884 was the subject of a significant murder trial, Regina v.
 Dudley & Stephens, that changed English law.

+World War II bombings

-Already absorbed into its larger neighbour, Woolston, and subsequently into the borough of Southampton in 1920, Itchen Ferry village was destroyed beyond repair by the Luftwaffe on 26 September 1940 due to its misfortune of being a stone's throw from the Supermarine factory and a short distance up-river from the John I. Thornycroft & Company shipyard.
-There were over 100 casualties in this one raid.
+Already absorbed into its larger neighbour, Woolston, and subsequently into the borough of Southampton in 1920, it was destroyed beyond repair by the Luftwaffe on 26 September 1940 due to its misfortune of being a stone's throw from the Supermarine factory and a short distance up-river from the John I. Thornycroft & Company shipyard.
+There were over 100 casualties in this raid alone.

-But that was not the only raid.
+That was, however, not the only raid.
 The Luftwaffe had targeted the area on a number of previous occasions.
 An air raid shelter in the lower region of Sea Road near the railway line is reported as receiving a direct hit on 24 September 1940.

 The area was subsequently used for training troops that would be fighting in similar ruined villages during the invasion of Europe in 1944.